LuccaSA/lucca-sdk/Typescript/readme.md

 ### Casting the returned promise

-The promise returnd by the `GenericService` are of type `ng.Ipromise<any>` or `ng.Ipromise<any[]>` but you can cast the `any` part to whatever class you want and it is recommended of you to do so if you know what kind of object the api will return.
+The promise returnd by the `Service` are of type `ng.Ipromise<any>` or `ng.Ipromise<any[]>` but you can cast the `any` part to whatever class you want and it is recommended of you to do so if you know what kind of object the api will return.

 ```ts
 @resource